-In this guide you will find out everything about how to get to Namsan Seoul Tower.
-There are many transport options but I am going to walk you through each of them.
+In this guide, you’ll find everything you need to know about getting to Namsan Seoul Tower.
+There are many transport options but I’m going to walk you through each of them.

 Quick jump list